“I believe that the greatest gift you can give your family and the world is a healthy you”

 Last, we need to address the biotoxins and wastes left from the sugar-munching moochers we’ve started to evict with our parasite cleanse.
 Basically, they’ve left candy wrappers, dirty clothes, and dishes that have started to mold everywhere.
 They’ve produced ammonia and other toxic wastes that cause systemic inflammation and create increased sensitivities.
 A biotoxin binding product grabs onto these poisons that are weakening our immune system and ushers them out of our body.
-Unlike traditional binders like activated charcoal, BioActive Carbon has the ability to bind these toxins and has restorative properties to upregulate cellular health as well.
+Unlike traditional binders like activated charcoal, carbon-based binders can bind these toxins, and have restorative properties to upregulate cellular health.
 It upregulates oxygen production and feeds the mitochondria in your cells.

 Watch your energy levels soar once these toxic metabolites from the parasites are removed!
 Healthy oxygen and energy pathways will begin to restore.
 Your mitochondria can then function as they were designed to, providing you with ample energy.
 You’ll never need those sugary boosts you once used to get yourself through the day.

 A successful, natural parasite cleanse takes time, some planning and discipline.
 But the resulting revival of your health, energy levels, and detox pathways will be well worth the effort.

 Eliminating sugar will also help you avoid some very serious chronic diseases.
 With all those advantages, you will really have something to celebrate!